 - 1 teaspoon vanilla extract

 - 2 ¼ cups powdered sugar

 Melt chocolate in a double broiler over simmering water for 5 to 10 minutes, stirring occasionally.
-Once smooth and thoroughly melted, remove from heat and allow it to cool for 5 to 15 minutes, until lukewarm.
+Once smooth and thoroughly melted, remove from heat and allow it to cool to room temperature.

 In a large bowl, whip butter on medium speed, using a whisk attachment, until light and fluffy, about 3 minutes.
 Reduce speed to low and add milk.
 Whisk until thoroughly incorporated.

 Add melted chocolate, increases speed to medium, and whip for 2 minutes.
 Be sure to scrape the sides of the bowl as needed.
 Add vanilla and beat for another 3 minutes.